“We got stars directing our fate, and we’re praying it’s not too late, because we know we’re falling from grace, Gdynia” – Robbiego Williamowski.

 2.Stadion GOSiR.
 Stadion Miejski w Gdyni (Arka Gdynia Stadium)

-This is therefore the most successful year in the club’s history in their first season back in the top flight.
+2017 was therefore the most successful year in the club’s history in their first season back in the top flight.
 On your visit to the stadium, check out the bar and be aware that they don’t like Lechia Gdansk – their huge local rivals.
 So these are good times for Arka – 2 trophies and in Europe while Lechia Gdansk, despite being one goal away from winning the league in the season’s 90th minute, ended up not even with a European spot!
 With their yellow and blue kit, seaside town appeal, they are not far off being the Polish Torquay United (England) or Bangor FC (Northern Ireland), albeit with a bigger stadium.

 Arka play in yellow and blue and you can get to the stadium by taking the SKM local train to Gdynia Orlowo station.
 As a fact the Polish national rugby team play in the adjacent stadium.